List of Days of Our Lives characters introduced in the 1990s: Peter Blake

 Peter Blake is a fictional character from the American NBC Daytime soap opera Days of Our Lives, portrayed by Jason Brooks.
 Brooks joined the cast of Days of Our Lives in 1993, airing on September 1, 1993, until November 23, 1993, on a recurring status until upgrading to contract status from December 1, 1993, till December 24, 1996, when the character was presumed dead after being shot by Jack Deveraux.
-Brooks returned to the role nearly a year later on November 21, 1997 until his departure on February 23, 1998.
+Brooks returned to the role nearly a year later on November 21, 1997, until his departure on February 23, 1998.
 Peter and his sister Kristen were raised but not legally adopted by Stefano DiMera at a very young age following the deaths of their parents; however, their mother Rachel was later revealed to be alive.
 Peter is known for his relationship with Jennifer Horton whom he married and for contracting the fictitious psychosis-inducing disease "jungle madness".
 Peter was revealed to have faked his death, after which he was imprisoned for framing Jack and for abducting Jennifer.
 On July 31, 2019, Abe Carver mentioned that Peter disappeared after his release from prison.

 Alan Harris

 Alan Harris was played by Paul Kersey from 1993 to 1995.

 Alan came to Salem as Lucas' old buddy from West Point who had eyes on both Carrie Brady and her sister Sami, raping the latter while dating her.
 Carrie attempted to get Alan to confess to what he did to Sami while finding out he tried to rape her too.
 Sami learned what her sister was attempting to do and she raced to Alan's apartment and he took the two hostage, but Austin Reed and the police managed to save them.
 A rape trial followed but he was found not guilty.
 Some time later, he attempted to rape Sami again, this time at gunpoint.
 She fought back and shot him in the crotch, which mimed him for life.
-Lucas managed to get Alan to admit to raping Sami and many other woman.
+Lucas managed to get Alan drunk and to admit to raping Sami and many other woman.
 He was sent to prison.